Ak-shay/Team_450/README.md

 2. Admin accepts the applications for election Candidates and adds them to a "smart contract" on Azure Blockchain.
 3. The candidates uploads the necessary details like manifesto, criminal records, personal vaulation details and any other necessary information.
 4. If a person turns 18 and is eligible for voting, he gets registered automatically,once all of his information is verfied(Aadhar Card details).Once registered, a voter ID card is also created for the user.
 5. Voters can submit their Aadhar Card and Voter ID Card as proof of Authentification.
-We would use mmulti-level authentication.
+We would use multi-level authentication.
 The administrator would then verify those details by cross referencing with the details available with him.
-If the voter ID details of an individual is verified, admin would then verify the Aadhar Card details by crross referencing from the available databse.
-If authentication is successful Voters are given a unique hash key which allows them to vote.
+If the voter ID details of an individual is verified, admin would then verify the Aadhar Card details by cross referencing from the available database.
+If authentication is successful, voters are given a unique one-time key which allows them to vote.
-6. Using the unique key the voter casts his vote, the details of which are then fed into the blockchain. this mechanism ensures that all the data remains protected.
+6. Using the unique key the voter casts his vote, the details of which are then fed into the blockchain.
+This mechanism ensures that all the data remains protected.
 Process ends when lifetime of the election is complete.<br/>
 **Note**: We would use an augmented or complete datasets from the following resource for testing purposes:
 [**Open Government Data Platform India**](https://data.gov.in/catalogs?search_api_views_fulltext=election&sort_by=search_api_relevance&sort_order=DESC&items_per_page=9).
-Hoever, if we are not able to find any required piece of information part of the dataset may also have sections which are created by the developers for testng purposes.
+Hoever, if we are not able to find any required piece of information required in our model, part of the dataset may also have sections which are created by the developers.
 # Tech Stack Details
 1. Microsoft Azure Blockchain
 2. Solidity Programing Language(For Formulating Contract)